PhilippSpiess/DistRobotics/README.md

 <strong>Success Criteria:</strong> The robot should autonomously pick up a light object, like an apple, from point A and deliver it to point B, with under 50 hours of finetuning.

-The robot parts to print are in freecad/ROBOT.FCStd, all the items to order are in parts.csv and the electronics schema is robot.kicad_sch.
+The robot parts to print are in freecad/ROBOT.FCStd and should be assembled with M3,M4 and M6 screws/bolts.
+All the electronics components to order are in parts.csv and the electronics schema is robot.kicad_sch.
-The simulation code is in /src and the code to run on the robot is in /pi.
+The code to teach the robot offline is in /src and the code to run on the real robot is in /pi.

 More information at [www.distrobotics.com](https://www.distrobotics.com/)